 A family investment company or FIC is nothing new.
-It is just a company which is used for investment purposes and people have been doing this for decades.
-So, you may ask why has the FIC become so popular in recent years?
+It is just a company which is used for investment purposes, and people have been doing this for decades.
+So, you may ask why the FIC has become so popular in recent years.

 The reasons are twofold: